Before

 Hamelin died in 1202 and was buried at Lewes, Sussex.
 Isabel died in 1203 and was buried next to Hamelin at

-the priory of Lewes.
+the priory of Lewes. * As John Watson in his History

-Sixth Earl Warrene and Earl of Surrey
+Sixth Earl Warenne and Earl of Surrey

 [1240]